 Surrounded by rugged mountains and dotted with rolling hills and beautiful glens, Angus offers visitors the opportunity to be at one with nature in an area of outstanding natural beauty.
 Situated on the East coast of Scotland, Angus is an ideal location for birdwatching, rambling and viewing the magnificent castles that are found all over this part of Scotland.
+Angus is one of the most welcoming regions in Scotland and the huge variety of accommodation includes many pet friendly hotels, self catering cottages and flats as well as campsites.
+If you want to eat in you can buy local fresh produce or choose to eat out at one of the many restaurants, cafes or local pubs which all offer diverse menus.

 Arbroath is another special town in Angus and is renowned for its world famous smoked fish (Smokies).
-The traditional seaside resort has a medieval history and dates back to 1178 when the monks founded the Abbey.
+This traditional seaside resort has a medieval history and dates back to 1178 when the monks founded the Abbey.
 The original harbour was constructed and looked after by the Abbot.
 Both the Abbey and the harbour attract thousands of visitors each year and in the summer there is the Seafront Spectacular event which includes an airshow and the Seafest which celebrates the maritime history of the town.

 Further on up the East Coast of Angus lies Montrose, another coastal resort town with a two mile wide tidal lagoon where the River South Esk meets the North Sea.
 Wildlife abounds in the Montrose Basin Nature Reserve with thousands of migratory birds passing through the area in every season of the year.
 And then there is Montrose Beach, a three mile stretch of sand awarded the Blue Flag for its perfect ecological credentials.